fredricknyamweya-del/fredricknyamweya-del/README.md

 - Build strong JavaScript fundamentals
 - Complete 5+ real-world projects
-- Grow as a full-stack developer & smoothly transition to the role of "Junior full-stack developer"
+- Grow as a full-stack developer & smoothly transition to the role of "Junior full-stack software developer"

 ---